avv73/simple-rasterizer/README.md

 # Simple Rasterizer
 <p align="center"><img src="demo_rasterizer.png" width="400" height="400"></p>

 A simple rasterizer in C, using only the Win32 API.
-Implements the pseudo-rasterizer as illustrated in the second chapter of [Computer Graphics from Scratch](https://www.gabrielgambetta.com/computer-graphics-from-scratch/).
+Implements the pseudo-rasterizer as illustrated in the second part of [Computer Graphics from Scratch](https://www.gabrielgambetta.com/computer-graphics-from-scratch/).

 ## Functionality
 - [X] - **Lines** - Implementing line rasterizing & core engine code